dueclic/emailchef-add-on-for-pmp/README.md

 This plugin works with and without Paid Memberships Pro installed.

 = Download, Install and Activate! =
-1. Upload the `pmpro-emailchef` directory to the `/wp-content/plugins/` directory of your site.
+1. Upload the `emailchef-add-on-for-pmp` directory to the `/wp-content/plugins/` directory of your site.
 1. Activate the plugin through the 'Plugins' menu in WordPress.
 1. Navigate to Settings > PMPro EmailChef to proceed with setup.